Discretion Does Not Mean Unlimited Power

 When the Trustee Is Also a Beneficiary

-Federal tax law creates a trap when the same person serves as both trustee and beneficiary.
-If a beneficiary-trustee can distribute trust assets to themselves without limitation, the IRS may treat the trust assets as part of that person's taxable estate.
-Arizona addresses this by limiting a beneficiary-trustee's discretion to distributions for health, education, support, or maintenance, an "ascertainable standard" recognized by the Internal Revenue Code.
+Federal tax law creates a trap when the same person is both trustee and beneficiary.
+If that person can give trust assets to themselves freely, the IRS may count those assets in their taxable estate.

 A person other than a settlor who is a beneficiary and trustee of a trust that confers on the trustee a power to make discretionary distributions to or for the trustee's personal benefit may exercise the power only in accordance with an ascertainable standard relating to the trustee's individual health, education, support or maintenance.